turtleship69/DS4WindowsWrapper/README.md

 I promised you v0.2.
 Screw that take 1.0!
 Expect 2.0 some time soon™.

 New features:
-Query: Check current profile, emulated controller type, current controller name, connection type, and battery status (level and wheather or not it's charging).
+Query: Check current profile, emulated controller type, current controller name, connection type, and battery status (level and whether or not it's charging).
 Updater: Check for updates without checking the forums!
 Feel free to check it every so often (you don't need to do it more than once a day, at least once a month).
 When Playnite 9 comes out this will be removed ~~(I spent way too long on this)~~.

 Upcoming features: